d-lowl/echo_ramen/tickets/done/TICKET-003.md

 - The manager should be initialized in the GameScene
 - Implement event-based communication between the AttributeManager and the UI components
 - Create visualization feedback when attributes change

+## Status
+COMPLETED - All functionality has been implemented in TypeScript:
+- Created Attribute, Recipe, Ingredient, Effects, and Request classes
+- Implemented special effects system with Amplify, Balance, and Neutralize effects
+- Added comparison system to evaluate recipe match with customer requests
+- Added display methods for UI integration

+## Completion Date
+Completed on: September 15, 2023

 ## Story Points
 3